QR4.5.8 One Process

 14. What is dark energy?
 (4.7.7)

-Some of the above are covered shortly.
-If a quantum network defines the pixels of space, nothing is needed to keep point matter entities apart.
-If the quantum network transfer rate is one node per cycle, the speed of light will be constant.
+These explanations assume only that the waves of quantum theory are processing waves on a network.
+If a quantum network defines space, it will then keep point matter entities apart.
+If the network transfer rate is one point per cycle, the speed of light will be constant.
 If electrons and neutrinos are phases of the same interaction, they will be brother leptons.
-If up and down quarks are phases of a three-axis interaction, there will have charges in thirds.
-If a quantum process creates matter, there must be anti-matter.
-Quantum processing can explain what inert particles pushed around by forces can’t.
+If up and down quarks are phases of a three-axis interaction, they will have one-third charges.
+If a process creates matter, there must be anti-matter.
+One process can then explain what many particles can’t.

-It’s time to abandon Newton’s idea that God put the world together, like a clock, from existing bits.
-If the standard model describes God’s Lego-set, why do many of its supposed fundamentals play no part at all in the world we see?
-To think that all the bits of our universe were lying around before it began, so it was made as we make things, is to underestimate what happened.
+The Newtonian idea that God made our world like a clock from existing bits now struggles.
+If the standard model is God’s Lego-set, why do higher generation leptons and quarks play no part at all in the physics we see?
+If all the bits that make our universe were lying around before it began, where did they come from?

-The alternative is that before it began, our universe didn’t exist at all, only a reality that had to create from itself alone.
-There were no divine shortcuts, as even matter had to be made!
-This couldn’t occur in one step, so light, being simpler, was made first, and matter followed in due course.
+The alternative is that before our universe began, it didn’t exist at all.
+There were no divine shortcuts as everything had to be made!
+This wasn’t possible in one step so light, being simpler, came first and matter followed.
 Essentially, complex outcomes evolved from a simple process.

-The Mandelbrot set illustrates this, as one line of code repeated gives rise to complex forms (Figure 4.20).
-The complexity of the Mandelbrot set isn’t based on complex bits, but on a simple process that endlessly evolves.
+The Mandelbrot set illustrates this, as one line of code repeated produces infinite complexity (Figure 4.20), based not on complex bits but on a simple process that endlessly evolves.

 Figure 4.20.
 Mandelbrot’s set, a.
 Main, b.
 Detail

-If the null process of space became light that became matter that became us, then the complexity of our universe came from the simplicity of nothing, or as Douglas Adams put it:
+If the null process of space became light that became matter that became us, our complex universe came from simplicity, or as Douglas Adams put it, nothing:

 The world is a thing of utter inordinate complexity and richness and strangeness that is absolutely awesome.
 I mean the idea that such complexity can arise not only out of such simplicity, but probably absolutely out of nothing, is the most fabulous extraordinary idea.
 And once you get some kind of inkling of how that might have happened, it’s just wonderful.”
 Douglas Adams, quoted by Dawkins in his eulogy for Adams (17 September 2001).